A no-bake, rich, and crunchy Chocolate Salami I first loved in Portugal. Perfect for chocolate lovers and impressively easy to make at home!

 Directions

-Did you try any recipe?
-We’d love for you to rate it below under ‘rate this recipe’ or in the comment section.
+Did you enjoy reading this?
+We’d love for you to rate it below under ‘rate this’ or in the comment section.
 Thanks!